There’s Nothing Like Hitting the Bike Trails in Maine

 Dempsey Challenge – Lewiston

-The Dempsey Challenge in Lewiston is an annual run, walk and cycle experience, and the primary fundraiser for the Patrick Dempsey Center for Cancer Hope and Healing.
+The Dempsey Challenge in Lewiston is an annual run, walk and cycle experience, and it’s the primary fundraiser for the Patrick Dempsey Center for Cancer Hope and Healing.
 Cycling routes range from 10 to 100 miles through countryside and coastline, with a free family “Festival in the Park” featuring food, children’s activities and live music.

 Maine Bike Tours